 ENE 501 Fundamentals of Energy Engineering (3-0)3 AKTS:8

 The content of the course will include Wind, solar, Geothermal, Biomass, Wave Energy, Energy Efficiency, networks/grids and energy policies.
 Students will choose a subject after the mid-term as a project topic and work in groups to prepare a scientific report and presentation.
-The course will also be supported with site visits.
+The course will also be supported with site visits and seminars.

 ME 599 Methods and Ethics in Engineering Research (0-2)NC AKTS:3